Williamsburgh Savings Bank Building (175 Broadway): Conversion to event venue

 The building hosted events for companies such as Brooklyn Brewery, Google, Gucci, Rag & Bone, TEDx, Uber, and Vogue.
 It was also used for weddings and appeared as a filming location for several TV shows and films.
 In addition, events such as the annual Whiskey Extravaganza were booked at the venue.
 Perez San Martin spent an extra $1 million in the late 2010s to upgrade lighting and audio, as well as other systems related to theatrical and event productions.
 By 2019, Cornell Realty Management was developing a 26-story hotel and apartment building on the adjacent lot.
-In March 2020, because of restrictions imposed by the COVID-19 pandemic in New York City, the Weylin was forced to close temporarily.
+In March 2020, because of restrictions imposed during the COVID-19 pandemic in New York City, the Weylin was forced to close temporarily.
 The venue continued to schedule events during its closure, and it reopened in March 2021 after some COVID-19 restrictions were lifted.